 About the Author

-Dana Pawinski serves as the Director, Social Impact Operations, at MIND, forging strategic and collaborative partnerships with corporations, foundations, education institutions, national youth-based organizations and the broader STEM community.
+Dana Pawinski serves as a Social Impact Director at MIND, forging strategic and collaborative partnerships with corporations, foundations, education institutions, national youth-based organizations and the broader STEM community.